ubccr/iquota/README.rst

 iquota is a command line tool and associated server application for reporting quotas for CCR storage systems.

-Linux clients mount Isilon /ifs over nfs.
+Linux clients mount storage systems over nfs.
 Users obtain kerberos credentials via knit and run the iquota client command which connects to the iquota-server (proxy) over HTTPS (using GSSAPI/SPNEGO for auth).
-The iquota-proxy server validates the users kerberos credentials and requests quota information using the OneFS API.
-The iquota-server connects to the OneFS API using a system account which has read-only access to quota information using OneFS RBAC (role based access control).
+The iquota-proxy server validates the users kerberos credentials and requests quota information cached in redis.

 ------------------------------------------------------------------------
 Features